 If you have beef or dairy animals you pay a levy for NAIT or TBfree:

-The current tag levy for cattle is $0.90 (plus GST) per tag.
+The tag levy for cattle is $0.97 (plus GST) per tag.
 When you buy tags, you pay the levy as part of the cost.

-Meat processors also collect a TB slaughter levy to fund our TBfree programme.
+Meat processors also collect a TB levy for cattle at slaughter to help fund the TBfree programme.
+Rates differ for dairy and beef cattle.
+They are:

-The maximum rate for the cattle slaughter levy is $15 per head for dairy animals and $8.50 per head for beef animals.
-The rate is reviewed every year.
+The maximum levy rate allowed is $15 per head for dairy cattle, and $8.50 per head for beef cattle.

 Meat processors use the production type of your animals, as recorded in NAIT, to charge the correct levy.